 Although UI’s intentions may have been to benefit the unemployed and by extension be of assistance to the economy, legions of unemployed individuals for extended periods of time hurt U.S. employers by prolonging higher UI tax rates.

 Apart from actively harming the economy and our employers, the current UI status is now preventing economic growth by being perceived as a safety net for individuals.
 People keep savings for a variety of reasons, including in case of job loss.
+This separate savings account, or emergency fund, allows people to have peace of mind in knowing that they have money to live off in the event of losing your job, for example.
+Deciding to look at places like GoFundMe can provide you with information on how to save money fast.
+From having a side hustle to crowdfunding, there are always options you can consider when it comes to saving enough money in your emergency fund.
 However, as a side effect of UI, people no longer feel as much need to save money and by extension do not have enough funds to invest.
 Individual savings are critical to the health of any economy.
 With the UI safety net in place, fewer people will invest in our businesses and the economy will remain stagnant.

 If you are concerned that your UI tax rate may be too high or that you could be doing more to lower your UI tax rate, Unemployment Solutions for You, LLC may be able to help.
 For more information, please visit our website, www.us4u.us or call us toll free at 800-928-5750.